Nagendra1997/mesibo-documentation/livestreaming.md

 - `MESIBO_CALLSTATUS_RECONNECTING`: Call is reconnecting, you will not be getting the stream
 - `MESIBO_CALLSTATUS_COMPLETE`: Call has ended , terminate the stream.

+You will be getting the state of a stream in the callback function `on_status`

 For each state we need to display appropriate indicators.
 For example, if the call is reconnecting then we will show a spinner for that stream and once it is up, we hide the spinner.
 Also, when the call is complete we remove the stream from the streams area (Refer to `on_hangup`)

 ```javascript